andytudhope/living-blue-book/source/faith/centred.md

 # Centred

-I stood in a garden once and,
+I stood in a garden once,
-after paying full entrance price and walking through the front gate, there arose in my heart such a sense of heaven that every time
+after paying full entrance price and walking through the front gate, when there arose in my heart such a sense of heaven that every time
 I am humbled, every time I am
 brought back here, I cannot help but recall